danielendeg/nugetpackageupdate/specs/De%2DIdentification/End%2Dto%2Dend-data-flow-investigation.md

 ### Implementation

 Firstly, we investigated _Hl7.Fhir.Specification.Validator_ used in [Profiles and Validation](https://microsofthealth.visualstudio.com/Health/_wiki/wikis/Resolute.wiki/30/Profiles-and-Validation).

 It performs a more strict validation than FHIR Server.
-For example, resources are checked recursively with it, but are not checked recursively in FHIR Server.
+For example, resources are checked recursively with it, but are not checked recursively in FHIR Server. [ @<7C029C39-BC06-6716-9569-44023A0AA6DA> this may not be true.
+I have started a mail thread with Michael.
+Please follow up with him.]

 Example resource:
 ```json